Skip to main content

 The newly-constructed and illuminated H Building is seen from outside at night.

-The SHP was approved by the United Nations General Assembly in 2015.
-The project, which includes the construction of a new permanent office building, will extensively renovate the main Palais des Nations complex of buildings, much of which dates back to the 1930s.
-The historic buildings will be fully renovated, with priority given to protecting the heritage of the Palais des Nations, while modernizing the core building and conference support systems, improving working conditions and safety, as well as providing accessibility for persons with disabilities.
-The total cost of the project, scheduled to be completed in 2026, is 836.5 million CHF.
+The SHP was officially approved by the United Nations General Assembly in 2015.
+The project, which includes the construction of a new permanent office building, will extensively renovate the main Palais des Nations complex of buildings, many of which dates back to the 1930s.
+The historic buildings will be fully renovated, with priority given to health and life safety building code compliance as well as providing accessibility for persons with disabilities.
+In addition, the historic buildings conference support systems will be upgraded, all whilst still protecting the architectural heritage of the Palais des Nations.
+Following a decision of the General Assembly in 2025 the total approved cost of the project, which is scheduled to be completed in 2028, is 924.2 million CHF.

 Vision

 For 75 years, UN Geneva has stood as a center for multilateralism, working for peace, human rights and well-being.
-The SHP will enable UN Geneva to continue delivering its objectives through the provision of modern, accessible, sustainable, and safe workplaces and conferencing facilities while protecting the heritage of the United Nations.
+The SHP will enable UN Geneva to continue delivering its objectives through the provision of modern, accessible, sustainable, and safe conferencing facilities and workplaces while protecting the heritage of the Palais des Nations.

 Mission